 Step 1 – Register Your Company

 Once your business plan is in place, it is time to make your company legal.
 Start with the name.
-You need to register your company with your company’s home base state.
+You also need to register your company with your company’s home base state.
 Registering includes determining your business model (LLC, sole proprietor, etc.) and registering a trademark.
 The trademark includes your logo and possible slogans.
 Visit your state’s website to register your business.

 Step 2 – DOT and MC Numbers

-Next, you will need to apply for your DOT and MC Numbers through the FMCSA.
+You will need to apply for your DOT and MC Numbers through the FMCSA.
 Your DOT Number is unique to your company and used to track your safety scores and information.
 Your MC number, also known as your Operating Authority, states what type cargo your company is legally allowed to haul.
 First time applicants can apply for both through the FMCSA’s Unified Registration System.

 Step 3 – Heavy Use Tax Regulations

 If you register a commercial motor vehicle with a gross weight of at least 55,000lbs in your name, you will need to file the federal Form 2290 – Heavy Highway Vehicle Use Tax Return.
 Find Rules for filing and the Form itself on the IRS website.

 Step 4 – International Registration Plan (IRP) Tag